mdrake0/mysite/content/blog/reading_notes_20200405.md

 ## _Eloquent JavaScript, 3rd Edition_, Marjin Haverbeke

 Before reading this book, my JavaScript skills were pretty amorphous.
 I can hack my way around but I dind't have a deep understanding of _why_ I was doing anything.
-Things like callbacks, binding functions in class constructors, and Object prototypes are all examples of things that I (kinda) knew how to use but had basically no understanding of how/why it worked.
+Things like callbacks, binding functions in class constructors, and Object prototypes are all examples of things that I (kinda) knew how to use but I didn't have a deep understanding of why they worked.

 This book has leveled up my JavaScript skills so much that I can confidently say I like the language.